 What’s going on?

-While the exact origin of this trend is unknown, one thing is for certain: social media has had a massive impact on the self-esteem of young girls.
-Beauty influencers on TikTok and Instagram Reels have made pre-teens develop a chronic fear of aging, causing them to want expensive and extensive skincare routines that are often dangerous for pediatric skin: think retinoids, $50 moisturizers, and anti-aging creams.
-They hear adults online talk about wrinkles, sun spots, skin texture, large pores, and other normal parts of being a person, as things that need to be removed.
-Since pre-teens don’t have these features yet, they want a thorough skincare routine to help prevent them entirely.
+While the exact origin of this trend is unknown, one thing is for certain: the viral #SephoraKids social media movement has had a massive impact on the self-esteem of young girls.
+Beauty influencers on TikTok and Instagram Reels have made pre-teens as young as 8 years old develop a chronic fear of aging, causing kids to want expensive and extensive skincare routines that are often dangerous for pediatric skin: think retinoids, $50 moisturizers, and anti-aging creams.
+The effects of using these products can be dangerous and unhealthy, causing rashes and burns to young skin.

 How is this happening?

-Most influencers are not purposefully advertising to kids.
-The main problem is with the algorithms these apps use.
-When users go viral for recommending their favorite products, the algorithm will spare no one, especially a potential customer.
-If your child has been watching beauty influencers use fun, sparkly eyeshadow on TikTok, the algorithm will determine your child as someone who could be interested in this must-have product for 20-somethings.
+In the beginning, influencers may not have been purposefully advertising to kids.
+When users go viral for recommending their favorite products, the social media algorithms will spare no one, especially a potential customer.
+If a child has been watching beauty influencers use fun, sparkly eyeshadow on TikTok, the algorithm will determine that child as someone who could be interested in this must-have product for 20-somethings.

+Now, the beauty industry is cashing in on the phenomenon, with cosmetic companies developing marketing specifically for the tween demographic, and the products themselves being designed to appeal to younger users.
 In a more recent development, pre-teens are seeing this uptick in beauty content as an opportunity for them to cash in on the trend.
 “Gen Alpha” influencers have started popping up on TikTok, where they demonstrate that infamous skincare routine to thousands of people.
 Now, the fear of missing out is even more personal to the young viewer.
-They watch someone their age use every product they’ve ever dreamed of and think, “why can’t I have that, too?”

 How can I protect my kids from this?